 Before settling assets into a Trust, it is important that you are fully aware of what is involved and how this will impact on you and your future enjoyment of the assets.

 Setting up a Trust requires some time and careful planning.
-The success of your
+The success of your Trust will largely depend on how well it has been designed to meet your needs.

-Trust will largely depend on how well it has been designed to meet your needs.
-The planning process will take into account factors such as the ages and health of the settlor(s) and beneficiaries, as well as the type and value of the assets intended for the Trust.
+The planning process will take into account factors such as the ages and health of the Settlor(s) and Beneficiaries, as well as the type and value of the assets intended for the Trust.
 Like all good things, there is a cost to asset protection and you need to understand the trade-offs.
 This is a personal decision and before making it, you need to be aware that:

-- Once the assets have been settled into the Trust they no longer belong to you personally, but to the trustees who hold the assets on behalf of the beneficiaries named by you.
-Remember that you can be named as a primary beneficiary and as such the trustees can provide a beneficial interest to you; and, - There are formalities the trustees must observe, particularly when dealing with the Trust assets or distributing income or capital to the discretionary beneficiaries.

-You may consider this is a small price to pay compared to the benefits and peace-of-mind a Trust would bring you.
+- once the assets have been settled into the Trust they no longer belong to you personally, but to the Trustees who hold the assets on behalf of the Beneficiaries named by you.
+Remember that you can be named as a primary Beneficiary and as such the Trustees can provide a beneficial interest to you; and, - There are formalities the Trustees must observe, particularly when dealing with the Trust assets or distributing income or capital to the discretionary Beneficiaries.
+You may consider this is a small price to pay compared to the benefits and peaceof-mind a Trust can bring.